SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/00-Let-vs-Var.md

 var myVar = 'Peter';
 ```

-Here we get undefined, because we don't know the value of the variable, nut we can access it.
+Here we get undefined, because we don't know the value of the variable, nor can we access it.

-But it's important that **no error is thrown**, the program works, that could lead to **unexpected results** of our program.
+But, it's important that no error is shown and the program works.

+That could lead to unexpected results in our program.

 Whereas when we declare a variable with `let`, this variable is available in **block scope**.

-Everything that is enclosed in **curly braces** `{}` is a block where variables live.
+Everything that is enclosed in **curly brackets** `{}` is a block where variables live.

-This can be the body of some `if` constructions, loops, or the body of a functions.
+This can be the body of some `if` constructions, loops, or the body of a functions:

 ``` JavaScript
 {